pkobielak/sharedkube-docs/docs/overview.md

 Building and maintaining a Kubernetes infrastructure is a costly and time-consuming endeavor, typically burdened by the hiring and onboarding of skilled DevOps Engineers.
-Sharedkube eliminates this barrier, providing a managed environment that saves time and resources, allowing you to focus on innovation rather than infrastructure.
+Sharedkube eliminates this barrier, providing a managed environment called Zone that saves time and resources, allowing you to focus on innovation rather than infrastructure.

 ### Our Solution

 Sharedkube offers a public Kubernetes cluster service, unique in its affordability and management, alongside private cluster management for larger enterprise needs.
-With sharedkube, you get a production-ready environment without the need for a lot of in-house Kubernetes expertise.
+With Sharedkube, you get a production-ready environment without the need for a lot of in-house Kubernetes expertise.

 ### Features